-On some platforms where PIC is always the case, e.g. macOS and OpenBSD on x86_64, and macOS and Linux on aarch64 this flag is enabled by default.
-One repercussion of this is that referenced system libraries also need to be compiled with -fPIC if we need to load them in the runtime linker.
+On some platforms where PIC is always the case, e.g. $x86_64$ MacOS X, this flag is enabled by default.

 -xm (address)

 Warning: This option is for working around memory allocation problems only.
 Do not use unless GHCi fails with a message like "failed to mmap() memory below 2Gb".
 Consider recompiling the objects with -fPIC -fexternal-dynamic-refs and using the -xp flag instead.
 If you need to use this option to get GHCi working on your machine, please file a bug.